Adjusted predictions from regression models

 ).
 See introduction of this vignette for more details.- type

-Character, indicating whether predictions should be conditioned on specific model components or not.
+Character, indicating whether predictions should be conditioned on specific model components or not, or whether population or unit-level predictions are desired.
 Consequently, most options only apply for survival models, mixed effects models and/or models with zero-inflation (and their Bayesian counter-parts); only exception is

 type = "simulate"